KateJohnson/HockeyNomic/CONTRIBUTING.md

 #### Attribution

- This document is based off of a group project from some excellent [UBC Master's of Data Science students](https://github.com/UBC-MDS/seating_pref)
+ This document is based off of a group project from some awesome [UBC Master's of Data Science students](https://github.com/UBC-MDS/seating_pref)